Battle of Manupur: Death of Mughal Vizier Qamar ud-Din

 Between 4 and 11 March, the Mughal forces under Qamar ud-Din focused on trying to starve out Ahmad Shah's force rather than engage in a pitched battle.
 Local chiefs were employed such as Ala Singh, the Maharaja of Patiala, and Jamal Khan of Malerkotla.
 However, success remained minimal, as the city of Sirhind behind Afghan lines was well supplied with food and water.
 Skirmishing parties dispatched by Ahmad Shah proved much more successful, effectively surrounding the Mughal camp.
 Ahmad Shah continued to press his advantages, bringing in an artillery piece from Lahore and placing it on top of a hill overlooking the Mughal camp on 9 March.
 The cannon began to tear apart the Mughal army and its pack animals, forcing Qamar ud-Din to resort to pitched battle.

 On the morning of 11 March, the Mughal army readied to advance, with Qamar ud-Din intending to lead the charge.
 However, while Qamar ud-Din was in prayer, a cannonball struck him in the waist.
-This was possibly accomplished through infiltration by spies and the measuring of the distance for a cannon to strike the vizier's tent.
+Having possibly been accomplished through infiltration by spies and the measuring of the distance for a cannon to strike the vizier's tent.
 Qamar ud-Din died of his wounds.
 His son, Moin ul-Mulk, concealed the death and only informed his captains, intending to lead the battle himself.

 Formations and number of troops

 The Mughal host boasted over 200,000 including its camp followers, while it had around 60,000 to 70,000 combatants.
 The advance guard of the Mughal formation was led by Moin ul-Mulk with a contingent of Turks.
 Safdar Jang led the right contingent of the Mughal army, while the center was led by Bahadur Shah, (Note: The center refers to the middle of the Mughal army in tactical formation.) also accompanied by Sayyid Salabt Khan and Dilawar Khan.
 The center had overwhelming numbers of artillery.
-Ishwari Singh led the left wing of the army with many other Indian Rajas, comprising mainly Rajput cavalry, while the rearguard was commanded by Nasir Khan.
+Ishwari Singh led the left flank of the army with many other Indian Rajas, comprising mainly Rajput cavalry, while the rearguard was commanded by Nasir Khan.

 In comparison, the Afghan army only had at its best estimate, 12,000 men, (Note: The Afghan army is best estimated as being around 12,000 men.
 The Siyar-ul-Mutakherin underestimates the army to not be more than 6,000 or 7,000 men, while Anandram exaggerates the Afghan army to be 30,000 strong.) being overwhelmingly outnumbered by the Mughals 5:1.
-The Mughal wings were extremely drawn out, and heavy artillery protected their center.
-Recognizing he was inferior in number, Ahmad Shah concluded the best course of option was to press the Mughal vanguard and to shatter the wings to threaten their camp in the rear, intending to utilize superior mobility.
+The Mughal flanks were extremely drawn out, and heavy artillery protected their center.
+Recognizing he was inferior in number, Ahmad Shah concluded the best course of option was to press the Mughal vanguard and to shatter the flanks to threaten their camp in the rear, intending to utilize superior mobility.
 A contingent of troops were split off and were directed to attack the baggage train of the Mughals when the battle began.
-The right wing of the Afghan army was commanded by Jahan Khan, with the center led by Ahmad Shah himself.
-Lastly, the right wing was commanded by Shah Pasand Khan.
+The right flank of the Afghan army was commanded by Jahan Khan, with the center led by Ahmad Shah himself.
+Lastly, the left flank was commanded by Shah Pasand Khan.